25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 };
 ```

-Function Declaration vs Function Expression:
+_Function Declaration vs Function Expression_:

-- Function declaration is [hoisted](#hoisting) while the function expression is not.
+- Function declaration is [hoisted](#hoisting) while the function expression is not

+- Function declaration can be redeclared (can introduce bugs)

 - We can use a function before its declaration, but when we have an expression the function is created only when the code is reached in the script.